richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

    event logs after successful processing

-You will have already setup the **in** bucket when you were configuring your SnowPlow collector.
-You will need to create the other three buckets - preferably in the same AWS region as your **in** bucket.
+You will have already setup the **in** bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.

+So, create the other three buckets in the same AWS region as your in bucket.
 Take a note of their names as you will need to use these buckets shortly.

 Done?
 Right, now we can install EmrEtlRunner.